 Curb Pop Technology

 Drawbacks: This stroller is excellent for those with newborns or very young babies that still need to be placed in an infant car seat or unique newborn “cocoon.”
-However, the main drawback is that there is no cup holder or child’s snack tray.
+However, the main drawback is no cup holder or child’s snack tray.
 This can be a big problem for some traveling parents!

 #4: Kolcraft - Cloud Plus Lightweight Stroller (Best Low Cost)